The edge of discovery: Controlling the local false discovery rate at the margin

 \section{Introduction}

 A common goal in applications of multiple hypothesis testing is to identify a relatively short list of candidate ``discoveries'' that are sufficiently promising to undertake some costly further action.
-In scientific applications, for example, each discovery may be the focus of a follow-up experiment, which wastes resources if the apparent discovery was only a mirage.
-The {\em false discovery rate} \citep[FDR,][]{benjamini1995controlling} has become a cornerstone of modern large-scale multiple testing because it directly measures the rate of this wastage: \begin{quote} [T]he proportion of errors in the pool of candidates is of great economical significance since follow-up studies are costly, and thus avoiding multiplicity control is costly.
-Indeed, the FDR criterion is economically interpretable; when considering a potential threshold, the adjusted FDR gives the proportion of the investment that is about to be wasted on false leads. \citep{reiner2003identifying} \end{quote} An analyst who controls FDR at level~$\q = 5\%$, then, is willing to waste resources following up on one false discovery in exchange for every nineteen real discoveries.
+In scientific applications, for example, each discovery may be the focus of a follow-up experiment that wastes resources if the apparent discovery was only a mirage.
+The {\em false discovery rate} \citep[FDR,][]{benjamini1995controlling} has become a cornerstone of modern large-scale multiple testing because it directly measures the rate of this wastage:\footnote{See \citet{benjamini2000adaptive} for a review of the history of FDR and the Benjamini-Hochberg (BH) procedure, including the work of Eklund and Seeger in the 1960s.
+See also \citet{seeger1968note} for early developments.} \begin{quote} [T]he proportion of errors in the pool of candidates is of great economical significance since follow-up studies are costly, and thus avoiding multiplicity control is costly.
+Indeed, the $\FDR$ criterion is economically interpretable; when considering a potential threshold, the adjusted $\FDR$ gives the proportion of the investment that is about to be wasted on false leads. \citep{reiner2003identifying} \end{quote} An analyst who controls $\FDR$ at level~$\q = 5\%$, then, is willing to waste resources following up on one false discovery in exchange for every nineteen real discoveries.